na-stewart/Street-Racing-ML/README.md

 I used a library called ml-agents created by Unity which allows you to easily make ML enviroments: https://github.com/Unity-Technologies/ml-agents

-I also used a python enviroment called Anaconda for training and analasis of the agents using Tensorflow.
+I also used a python enviroment called Anaconda for training and analasis.

 The ai was trained to put collecting points as the highest priority.
-This leads the ai sometimes to be too "bold" which leads to it getting trapped or crashing into cars.
-However this also leads to some really cool looking maneuvers which was the goal.

 ##  How to use
 1. Download the setup file from the releases tab.